 4. A developed community can add value to the product.
 Social proofing is a very powerful force in marketing – people want to buy what other people are buying.

-How to get started, and where to look for good examples
+How to get started, and where to look for good examples of community management

 The first port of call for most brands is WeChat.
 Having an official account allows brands to post content in a variety of forms – from blog-like posts to video.